=7Check back frequently as some details are subject to change based on resource availability.

 Are there showers?

 Cold Springs campsite has 4 showers and 2 more showers are located in the Lewis Fire Station.
+More showers will be assessed based on number of registered riders.

 What should I pack?